jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 Making music we enjoy,
 building a foundation that will endure through our lives?
-Or will that time be essentially lost, with nothing left to show for it.
+Or will that time be essentially lost, with nothing left to show for it?

 Right *now*,
-given the overwhelming amount still unknown, how can we make the most progress in the shortest time?
+given the overwhelming amount unknown, how can we make the most progress in the shortest time?
-What’s the minimum we need to learn, and the fastest way to learn it?
+What’s the minimum to be learned next, and the fastest way to learn it?

 Obviously the answer depends,